 Receiving foundation grants can be an exercise in futility, especially if your nonprofit is new and/or not well connected.
 But your board of directors can be an invaluable tool for making connections that lead to grants from foundations.

-By building a stronger connection to local foundations over time, you’ll slowly increase your success rate when it comes to foundation grants.
-Unlike government grants, relationships are an important factor in successful foundation grants.
+By building a stronger connection to local grantmakers over time, you’ll slowly increase your success rate when it comes to grants.
+Unlike government grants, relationships are an important factor in successful foundation funding.
 It’s not the end-all, be-all, but it helps get your foot in the door.
 Coupled with a strong grant application, you may just see some return.

 Learn more about our grant writing services here.